AdobeDocs/commerce-php/src/pages/architecture/modules/overview.md

 ---
-group: architecture-guide
-title: Module overview
+title: Module Overview | Commerce PHP Extensions
-menu_title: Module overview
-redirect_from: guides/v2.4/install-gde/basics/basics_module.html
+description: Learn about the critical role that modules play in the Commerce framework.
 ---

+# Module overview

 ## What is a Magento module? {#arch-modules-overview}